-The Monument Valley Scenic drive is a 14-mile scenic loop on a dirt road and takes you to the majority of the monuments such as The Mittens, Three Sisters, John Ford’s Point, Totem Pole, Yei Bi Chai, Ear of the Wind.
+The Monument Valley Scenic drive is a 17-mile scenic loop on a dirt road and takes you to the majority of the monuments such as The Mittens, Three Sisters, John Ford’s Point, Totem Pole, Yei Bi Chai, Ear of the Wind.

 Where is Monument Valley Utah

-We drove to Monument Valley from Page, Arizona and it took about 2 hours.
+We drove to Monument Valley from Page, Arizona (Antelope Canyon) and it took about 2 hours.
 The actual address of Monument Valley is Indn Route 42, Oljato-Monument Valley, AZ 84536.

 The weather in Monument Valley in November, when we did the scenic drive, was cold in the mornings and evenings.
 During the daytime, the weather oscillated between warm and chilly.

 Monument Valley Navajo Tribal Park Entrance Fee

 Unfortunately, we didn’t get to pay the fee because there was no one at the entrance to the park or the visitor center!
 We went to the Monument Valley visitor center during open hours but no one was there.

 Monument Valley Map

 Also, I would download the Google Map of the entire Monument Valley scenic drive because Google Map also has labels of the viewpoints.
 Cellular coverage is not very good in the valley so downloading the map beforehand is very handy.

 Where to Stay in Monument Valley Utah

 There is one hotel located actually in Monument Valley Navajo Tribal Park with a perfect view of the valley.
 The View Hotel is located right next to the visitor center and offers spectacular views from every room.

-Monument Valley Scenic Drive vs Guided Tour
+Monument Valley Self-Drive vs Guided Tour

 And honestly, I’m so glad I decided on the self-drive tour of Monument Valley, which is why we rented an SUV.
 We got lucky and Enterprise gave us a free upgrade to a Jeep Grand Cherokee.

 The weather in November was cold, windy and dusty.
 I can’t imagine it would have been fun riding those open vehicles, while we were toasty and comfy in our Jeep Grand Cherokee.

 Monument Valley Scenic Drive SUV vs Sedan or Normal Car

-Driving the Scenic Loop at Monument Valley
+Self Drive through the 17 Mile Scenic Loop at Monument Valley

 The roads through unpaved were pretty smooth and were not a problem for any of the cars driving through.
 Driving through Monument Valley was unlike anything I’ve experienced before.

-Favorite Monument Valley Scenic Drive View Points
+Best Monument Valley View Points